Football Queensland

-Football Queensland is recognised by both the State and Federal Governments and Football Australia as the governing body for association football and futsal in Queensland, Australia.
+Football Queensland (FQ) is the governing body for soccer, futsal and beach soccer in the Australian state of Queensland.

 Tracing its history back to the establishment of the Anglo-Queensland Football Association, in 1884, Football Queensland now has more than 250,000 participants and 308 clubs across the state.

 Role

 Football Queensland is the sole governing body for football in Queensland with nine regional offices throughout the state: